gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 C. It calls flush_shadow_attributes so that updates to background attributes actually get written to PPU memory

 For these reasons you should always include a call to vsync if you expect to see any graphical updates on the screen.

-### Caveat: Do all status bar scroll movement in LCD handlers to mitigate glitches

-The fake LCD ISR system is not bullet-proof.
-In particular, it has a problem where lag frames can cause the shadow register updates in LCD handlers not to be ready in time for when the timed code in the NMI handler would be called.
-This will effectively cause all those updates to be missing for one frame, and result in glitched scroll updates.

-There is currently no complete work-around for this problem other than avoiding lag frames altogether.
-But the glitch can be made less distracting by making sure only the status bar glitches rather than the main background.

-If you are using LCD handlers to achieve a top-screen stationary status bar, it is recommended that you follow the following guidelines to make sure the background itself has consistent scrolling:
-* Use move_bkg either in your main loop or in the VBL handler, to set the level scrolling
-* Use move_bkg in the first invocation of the LCD handler, to set the (stationary) status bar scroll position
-* Use move_bkg in the second invocation of the LCD handler, to reset the background scrolling

-In short: Ensuring that the last called LCD handler sets the scroll back to the original value means the PPU rendering keeps rendering the background from the same scrolling position even when the NMI handling was missed.

 ### Implementation of timer handler